-If you’re thinking after reading this that maybe you can do a better job with your tax deductions, consider our $37.95 ebook Small Business Tax Deduction Secrets.
+If you’re thinking after reading this that maybe you can do a better job with your tax deductions, consider our $37.95 monograph Small Business Tax Deduction Secrets.

-Tip: If you are a client of our CPA firm, don’t purchase this ebook—or any of our other ebooks.
+Tip: If you are a client of our CPA firm, don’t purchase this monograph—or any of our other monographs.
 Just email us and ask for your complimentary copy.

 Immediately Downloadable & Money-Back Guarantee

 The book is instantly downloadable.
-You get the ebook when you purchase it.
+You get the monograph when you purchase it.